What is a SWIFT Code/Bank Identification Code (BIC)?

 SWIFTref is SWIFT’s premium reference data product, offered on a subscription basis.

-The 2014 revision to the ISO9362 standard has us in a transition period ending in November 2018.
+The 2014 revision to the ISO9362 standard has brought forth a few minor adjustments for us as of November 2018.
 There isn’t much in the way of changes, other than some rewording, role definitions, and policy changes.

-First off, the four digit institution code will be replaced by “business party prefix” which is, yes, a 4 alpha character code.
-The main difference is that companies will no longer be able to submit a request for an institution code, it will be assigned instead.
+First off, the four-digit institution code was replaced by “business party prefix” which is, yes, a 4 alpha character code.
+The main difference is that companies are no longer able to submit a request for an institution code, they are assigned instead.

-The location code will also become the “party suffix”, which no longer holds specific meaning.
+The location code became the “party suffix”, which no longer holds specific meaning.
 With this update, there’s no need to delete and replace a SWIFT code when a company changes time zones.

-SWIFT’s roles will also be separated more, with an increased distinction between SWIFT as an ISO Registration authority and as the provider of the SWIFT Network.
+SWIFT’s roles were also separated more, with an increased distinction between SWIFT as an ISO Registration authority and as the provider of the SWIFT Network.

-Finally, codes like Alphabetisch’s will no longer exist.
-By November 2018 all codes with a ‘1’ in position 8 will be deleted and recreated without the ‘1’.
+Finally, codes like Alphabetisch’s no longer exist.
+As of November 2018, all codes with a ‘1’ in position 8 were deleted and recreated without the ‘1’.

 BICs are not difficult to understand, nor are they hard to find.
 They are 8 to 11 character business entity identifiers, managed by SWIFT, meant to provide a SWIFTNet address to banks and businesses.
 To find a specific BIC just visit BIC Search Lite or sign up for a SWIFTRef account.